 The rate of stalagmite growth varies according to the amount of dripping water, the limestone type, and the evaporation rate of the carbon dioxide.
 At best, it is about 7/16 inch per 100 years!

 At its fastest, the thickest cameo known to be produced in this manner would have taken at least 125 years to form!
-An Antique cameo in the truest sense.
+In the History of Cameo, this process produces an Antique cameo in the truest sense.
+In the History of Jewelry, this unusual process of cameo making has never been duplicated.

 No craftsman who created a matrix and placed it upon a post would live to see the fruits of his labor so very few people had such conviction.